rebelsky/sams-assorted-musings-reflections/csc151-2023fa-eoces.md

 Are there other changes to make?
 There were some comments on how I set up partnering.

 >  I think it might be beneficial to have one partner for the week to do all of the Monday, Wednesday and Friday labs with just so it's easier to adjust to each partner and see the benefits to understanding the way another person thinks rather than maybe steamrolling over them if you're the person who knows more.
 I think expanding the amount of time would make people have to listen to their partners more since it's over a longer period of time.
-(Student 15)

 > I would like to have seen a more equal distribution of partners.
 I ended up with some people multiple times, and some people never.
 I'm not sure what would be more effective than the current card system, but I would have liked to work with more of my classmates.
-(Student 17)

 For those who don't know, I try to use random assignment for partners.
 When students arrive in class each day, they grab a card that tells them where to sit in the room.
 Two students assigned to the same computer become partners that day.
 I've historically had them get new partners each day for a variety of reasons.